myashley/react-project-partA/README.md

 7. Identify and describe the infrastructure (i.e. hardware) that your App will run on.

+    - what type of cloud service (AWS, google cloud), mongo atlas, etc.

 8. Describe the architecture of your App.

+    - flow and structures of the app

 9. Explain the different high-level components (abstractions) in your App.

+    - basic summary of major components (candidate, admin, etc)

 10. Detail any third party services that your App will use.

+    - literally any platform, cloud service, host, frameworks that we are using...

 11. Identify the database to be used in your app and provide a justification for your choice.

+    - We will be using MongoDB as the main database for storing candidate information, because ......

 12. Discuss the database relations to be implemented.

+    - candidate collection

 13. Provide your database schema design.

+    - could be a simple drawing chart

 14. Provide User stories for your App.

+    - **screenshot to Trello & link**

 15. Provide Wireframes for your App.

+    - **screenshot to lucidchart**

 16. Describe the way Tasks are being allocated and tracked in your project.